DVCone/flutter_course/courses/Section 2.md

 - air = fly speed attribute
 > [ See on `test/S2 E15/fly.dart`]

-now, how about a animal that can live both in land and water like reptile ect. so we make new category of animal called amphibi. this type animal have ability to run and swim so they need land animal attribute and water animal attribute.
+now, how about a animal that can live both in land and water like reptile ect. so we make new category of animal called amphibian. this type animal have ability to run and swim so they need land animal attribute and water animal attribute.
 > [ See on `test/S2 E15/amphibi.dart`]

 make this work, OOP dart have ability to separate the attribute class. so, we make 3 individual attribute class in 3 different file :